marsdrums/ReSTIR-reworking/The gi pass explained/3) Diffuse.md

 >[!NOTE]
 > In the released "gi" pass, diffuse reservoirs are resolved used a normal oriented disk.
 The spiral kernel seems to produce more even results, and allows smaller radii in general, which helps increasing precision.

- Unlike the spatial reuse pass, neighboring reservoirs with differing normals, positions are not outright rejected.
+ Unlike the spatial reuse pass, neighboring reservoirs with differing normals, positions and occlusion values are not outright rejected.
 Instead, a weight is assigned to each sample based on orientation, positional differences and ambient occlusion similarities.
 Before averaging colors, each contribution is scaled by its respective weight.

 ![](./images/weighting.png)